SajedehGharabadian/API/Assignment6/readme.md

 ## Description

-We used SQLAlchemy to connect postresql to fastapi with
+We used SQLAlchemy to connect postresql to fastapi

+We can see result with [liara](https://liara.ir/)

 ## How to install